 Come join a dynamic care management team!
 Aging Wisely has been providing geriatric & disability care management services in the Tampa Bay area and consultation to families worldwide since 1998.
 Our team has a well-established reputation among local professionals as well as throughout the nation.
 We expect a lot from our team members and you can expect a lot from us!

 Our goal at Aging Wisely is to enable every individual we work with to live the most fulfilling life possible, with utmost dignity, focusing on their physical, mental, spiritual, family and financial well-being.

 Our Aging Life Care Professionals (Geriatric Care Managers) assist clients and their families with decisions related to aging, available services and long-term care planning.
 The position is responsible for managing and navigating the issues clients and their families face managing a chronic condition, multiple health issues and care needs.
 The care manager will assess each family situation by evaluating the client’s functionality, health, emotional state, living environment and social supports, as well as financial and legal needs, in an effort to enhance overall quality of life.

 - Uses professional care management skills to independently assess and reassess client status, including physical and mental health, social resources, environmental safety, economic resources and functional ability.

 - Drafts, implements and revises the client Plan of Care to ensure appropriateness, effectiveness, efficiency and client satisfaction.

-- Collaborates with families and other service providers to facilitate care coordination and information sharing within HIPAA and other regulatory guidelines.
+- Collaborates with families and other service providers to facilitate care coordination.

 - Ensures effective communication with clients, families and in-home staff through ongoing home visits, meetings with members of the client team, telephone contact, email updates and written documentation.